matthewelse/llambda/README.md

 - [x] recursive function calls?
 - [x] closures?
 - [x] C function calls
-- [ ] Calls to OCaml functions compiled with llambda
+- [x] Calls to OCaml functions compiled with llambda
 - [x] Use GHC's calling convention for external-facing functions (similar to OCaml's), maybe use fastcc for internal things <- unfortunately, GHC's calling convention is wrong...
 - [ ] exception handling
-- [ ] more expressive types for llvalues - distingui
+- [ ] more expressive types for llvalues - distinguish between value, addr and int more cleanly.

 ## Issues with c--